Nets vs. 76ers odds, prediction, spread, time: 2026 NBA picks for Saturday, March 14 from proven model

 SportsLine's model reveals its Philadelphia 76ers vs. Brooklyn Nets predictions and Saturday NBA picks

 The Brooklyn Nets (17-49, 8-26 away) and the Philadelphia 76ers (35-31, 18-16 home) come into Saturday afternoon's game missing key pieces.
 The 76ers will be down star guard Tyrese Maxey (finger).
 Joel Embiid (oblique) is not ready to return either, and long-term absences of Kelly Oubre Jr. (elbow) and Paul George (suspension) are reeling, having lost five of their last seven games.
-The Nets will likely be without leading scorer Michael Porter Jr., who is listed as doubtful with an ankle injury.
+The Nets will be without leading scorer Michael Porter Jr., who has been ruled out with an ankle injury.
 These teams have played three times this NBA season, and the Sixers lead the series 2-1.

 New users can target the DraftKings promo code, which offers $200 in bonus bets instantly after any $5+ bet: